We answer some of the most commonly asked questions about the CRISPR-Cas9 intellectual property situation globally.

 The CAFC issued its opinion on September 10, 2018 and indicated that because it would “not reweigh the evidence,” due to the deferential nature of appellate review, the PTAB had sufficient basis to discontinue the interference “given the mixture of evidence in the record.”
 The CAFC, like the PTAB, did not decide whether CVC or the Broad first invented the CRISPR-Cas9 genome editing technology.

-CVC has two U.S. patents (U.S. Patent Nos.
-10,000,772 and 10,113,167) covering optimized dual- and single-guide RNA compositions of CRISPR-Cas9 and uses thereof in various environments, including eukaryotic cells and human therapeutics, as well as a number of pending patent applications covering aspects of the foundational CRISPR-Cas9 technology, including its use in any environment.
+CVC has ten U.S. patents covering various aspects of the CRISPR-Cas9 genome editing technology, including the use of single guide RNA formats in various environments, including eukaryotic cells and human therapeutics, as well as a number of allowed and pending patent applications covering aspects of the foundational CRISPR-Cas9 genome editing technology.

 When the same research team successfully argues for a patent on a specific technology, the USPTO often will allow a second or subsequent patent to the same research team for overlapping or related aspects of the technology.
 Having multiple patents does not make it more likely that you were first to invent.
 Whether you have one patent or many, any number of patents can be brought into a single interference, at which time the PTAB will decide which group was first to invent.